Tux Racer: Gameplay

 Tux Racer is a racing game in which the player must control Tux across a mountainside.
 Tux can turn left, right, brake, jump, and paddle, and flap his wings.
 If the player presses the brakes and turn buttons, Tux will perform a tight turn.
 Pressing the paddling buttons on the ground gives Tux some additional speed.
 The paddling stops giving speed and in turn slows Tux down when the speedometer turns yellow.
 Tux can slide off slopes or charge his jumps to temporarily launch into midair, during which he can flap his flippers to fly farther and adjust his direction left or right.
 The player can also reset the penguin should he be stuck in any part of the course.

 Courses are composed of various terrain types that affect Tux's performance.
 Sliding on ice allows speeding at the expense of traction, and snow allows for more maneuverability.
 However, rocky patches slow him down, as does crashing into trees.
 The player gains points by collecting herrings scattered along the courses, and the faster the player finishes the course, the higher the score.
 Players can select cups, where progression is by completing a series of courses in order by satisfying up to three requirements: collecting sufficient herring, finishing the course below a specified time, and scoring enough points.
 Failing to meet all the criteria or aborting the race costs a life, and should the player lose all four lives, they must reenter the cup and start over.
 During level selection, the player can choose daytime settings and weather conditions such as wind and fog that affect the gameplay.
 Maps are composed of three separately saved raster layers that each determine a map's elevation, terrain layout, and object placement.

-Commercial version
+Proprietary version

-The commercial version of Tux Racer introduces new content.
+The proprietary version of Tux Racer introduces new content.
 Besides Tux, players can select one of three other characters to race as: Samuel the seal, Boris the polar bear, and Neva the penguin.
 Some courses contain jump and speed pads as power-ups, and players can perform tricks in midair to receive points.
 They can participate in cups in one of the two events serving as game modes: the traditional "Solo Challenge" or the new "Race vs Opponents", where a computer opponent is added and must be defeated in order for the player to advance.
 Courses are unlocked for completing unfinished cups.
 In non-campaign sessions, besides practicing, players can also race in the two-player "Head to Head" local multiplayer mode, viewed on a split-screen.